All Products

 3. On the function details page, click the Configurations tab.
 In the left-side navigation pane, click Triggers.
 Then, click Create Trigger.

-4. In the Create Trigger panel, configure the parameters and click OK.
+4. In the Create Trigger panel, enter the required information, and then click OK.

 Trigger Type